matildah/mimocat/README.md

 mimocat
 =======

-netcat that splits a its stdin/stdout into two (or more) TCP streams and recombines them
+netcat that splits its stdin/stdout into two (or more) TCP streams and recombines them

 written by Matilda, licensed under the ISC license.